-March is here.
-We’re all excited for spring.
+March is here and we’re all excited for spring at my house.
 We’re thinking about wearing green for St. Patrick’s Day.
 Green is everywhere!
 And I like it.
 And I also really like this shake.
 Okay, here’s the truth – I’ve never actually had a real Shamrock Shake from that fast food place (you know the one).
 But just looking at its unnatural shade of green I knew I could make a healthier version at home!

 I heard Cameron Diaz talking about her new book on Jimmy Fallon, and she said something to the effect of being against diets because they are about deprivation.
 Usually I’m firmly against taking dietary advice from a stick thin former model, but this time I happen to agree.
 Eating well is about nutrition.
 This shake is delicious and feels like a treat, but it’s 100% natural and healthy.
 It’s like having your cake and eating it too!